CuvtPi1L/NOTE/00_Docker/00_Docker_init.md

 ## Build the image
  docker build --tag=buildme .
+ -t is --tag=
+ . is for the dir you are in

 ## Run the container
  docker run --name=buildme --rm --detach buildme
  Run a container from the image in detached mode.
  This starts a container named buildme.

+ docker run buildname

   docker exec -it buildme /bin/client
 	Run a new command in the buildme container that invokes the client binary.